thevindu-w/clip_share_server/README.md

 You can find an Android client app in [releases](https://github.com/thevindu-w/clip_share_client/releases).
 You can also get it from [apt.izzysoft.de](https://apt.izzysoft.de/fdroid/index/apk/com.tw.clipshare/).
 The source of the Android client app is available at [github.com/thevindu-w/clip_share_client](https://github.com/thevindu-w/clip_share_client).
 Or you may develop a client app according to the protocol specification described in the `docs/`.<br>
 - The client and the server devices should be on the same network.
 You can do that by connecting both devices to the same Wi-Fi network.
 It is also possible to use one of the devices as a Wi-Fi hotspot and connect the other device to that hotspot.
-- If the client supports network scanning, it can easily find the server in the network.
-Otherwise, enter the server's IPv4 address to the client.
+- If the client supports network scanning, it can automatically find the server in the network.
+Otherwise, enter the server's IP address to the client.
 - Now the client can share clipboard data and files and get images from the server.<br>
 Note that the server should allow the client through the firewall, as mentioned in the above section.